Green Procurement

 No need to communicate content information

-Supply Chain Information → Less than 0.1%
+(c): Supply Chain Information → Less than 0.1%

-Supply chain information → Unknown content, etc.
+(F): Supply chain information → unknown content, etc.

 [Note] As of November 11, 2014, the total number of substances on the Candidate List up to the 11th SVHC classification is 155 (5 substances were added in FY2014).